Thai Grilled Bananas with Coconut Caramel Sauce (Kluay Ping)

 Ingredients

-• bamboo skewers
+• bamboo skewers, as needed

-• 12 Thai bananas see notes
+• 12 Thai bananas, see notes

-• 2 tablespoons butter
+• 2 tbsp butter

 • 1 cup coconut milk